Jasonxu0109/PlantCdMiner/README.md

 ## Datasets

 All data about PlantCdMiner are available in the Zenodo repository (https://doi.org/10.5281/zenodo.15208879).
 The detailed information about mangroves database MangroveDB is introduced at https://github.com/Jasonxu0109/MangroveDB.
+Genome assemblies and gene annotation files of A. thaliana (TAIR10), A. marina, H. vulgare (v3), and N. tabacum were downloaded from Phytozome v13 (https://phytozome.jgi.doe.gov/), MangroveDB (https://jasonxu.shinyapps.io/MangroveDB/), and the sol genomics network (SGN) databases (https://solgenomics.net/).

 # News - PlantCdMiner